China

 3. Chardonnay: The Chardonnay wines of China typically exhibit a fresh and fruity aromatic profile, with scents of citrus, apple, and sometimes tropical fruits.
 Depending on the winemaking techniques, some may also have subtle oak and buttery notes.
 In terms of flavor, these wines range from light to medium-bodied, with a focus on the freshness of the fruit and a balanced acidity, leading to a clean and refreshing finish.

-4. Italian Riesling: Known for its aromatic intensity, Italian Riesling from China often exudes floral and fruity aromas, with dominant notes of citrus and stone fruits.
+4. Riesling: Known for its aromatic intensity, Riesling from China often exudes floral and fruity aromas, with dominant notes of citrus and stone fruits.
 These wines are generally light-bodied and crisp, with a pronounced acidity that highlights their fresh and vibrant flavor profile.
 The finish is typically refreshing, making these wines ideal for warm-weather sipping and pairing with light dishes.

 Each of these wines offers a glimpse into the rich tapestry of China's wine country, showcasing a balance of traditional winemaking and modern innovation.
 The aromatic and flavor profiles of these wines are a testament to the unique characteristics of Chinese terroir and the skill of its winemakers.